beenotung/stencil-virtual-scroll/readme.md

 Using this name for now in case people search for stencil style (typed) web component library.

-Will rename it when better idea comes in.
+Might rename it when better idea comes in.
 Welcome suggestions.

 ## Features
 - [x] Auto places items based on their size.